16 of the weirdest transfers in British football history

 Today, swapping Hamburg for Southampton would represent a step up, but not in February 1980: Hamburg were defending their Bundesliga title while Saints were re-establishing themselves in the top flight.
 Keegan, meanwhile, had won his second consecutive Ballon d’Or with the German club by a landslide six weeks earlier.

 And yet, manager Lawrie McMenemy announced Mighty Mouse would be joining them that summer.
 It would’ve been no less surprising if he’d signed the actual Mighty Mouse.

 The months that followed only made the transfer seem more absurd.
-Keegan played in the 1980 European Cup Final as Hamburg lost 1-0 to his former club Liverpool, then captained England in the European Championship, before landing on the Hampshire coast.
+Keegan played in the 1980 European Cup Final as Hamburg lost 1-0 to Nottingham Forest, then captained England in the European Championship, before landing on the Hampshire coast.

 Football agents speak of Faubert’s January 2009 move from West Ham to Real Madrid in hushed tones of awe

 “His agent should be knighted by the Queen.”
 The words of Paul Merson, after the first recorded incidence of the Soccer Saturday team being shocked into silence.